Gerome/AdventOfCode2020/scorekeeper.md

 # To run: bash scorekeeper.md
 # To run real mean: bash scorekeeper.md && git commit . -m "Score keeping." && git push
 #
+# How .scorecard works:
+# - Player puts a .scorecard file in their directory
+# - Player lists filepaths to be scored relative to their Directory
+# - Format is.. [free text]: [filepath]
+#   eg.  Day One Part One: day-one/answer.ext
+# - An optional status comment can be set on the file by starting the first line with a hash (#)
+#   This optional status comment must be single line and only the first line.
+#
 # What I do: scan the directories and append a scores table & breakdown to the bottom
 # Stuff to be aware of:
 # - I overwrite the existing README.md